li-group/OptiChat/README.md

 # OptiChat: Diagnosing Infeasible Optimization Problems Using Large Language Models
 Welcome to the [OptiChat paper](https://arxiv.org/abs/2308.12923) page.
 OptiChat is a chatbot powered by GPT LLM, equipped with custom tools, and aimed at helping unskilled operators and business people use plain English to troubleshoot infeasible optimization models.

-We aspire for this project to provide some valuable insights into **linking explanation/troubleshooting methodologies in optimization with LLM**, thereby facilitating the identification of the infeasibility sources and streamlining the troubleshooting process by non-experts.
+We aspire for this project to provide some valuable insights into **linking explanation/troubleshooting methodologies in optimization with LLM**, thereby facilitating the identification of the infeasibility sources and streamlining the troubleshooting process by non-experts 🚀.

 If you found this work useful, please cite this [preprint](https://arxiv.org/abs/2308.12923) as:
 ```bibtex